+The other concern is their teeth.
 Chinchillas need and love to chew.
 That doesn’t stop when it comes to your furniture.
-If you let it out, make sure it’s supervised playtime.
+If you let them out, make sure it’s supervised playtime.

 Chinchillas can make delightful pets once you understand their environmental and dietary needs.
 They are sweet animals that are fun to watch and are relatively long-lived.
 That’s saying nothing about how cute and cuddly they are.
 We’re sure that you’ll never regret inviting one into your home.

 As always, remember that your chinchilla requires routine veterinary care to ensure their quality of life is up to par and to diagnose and treat any ailments.

 You may also want to read: